scorpido74/azure-docs.nl-nl/articles/azure-resource-manager/templates/template-tutorial-use-parameter-file.md

 ---

-Nu gaan we implementeren naar de productie omgeving.
+Nu implementeren we de sjabloon in de productieomgeving.

 # <a name="powershell"></a>[PowerShell](#tab/azure-powershell)